m-c-hill/NewBank/README.md

 ### Login IDs
 The AWS database has been populated with a number of "dummy" records (users, accounts and transactions) to allow each of the NewBank features to be tested first hand.
-To access these account, the following dummy users have been set up:
+To access these accounts, the following dummy logins and passwords have been created:

 ####Customer 1
 ```